traviswpeters/cs460-code/README.md

 This is the base upstream repository for CSCI 460.

-This repository is mostly intended to contain examples from class and serve as an example Github repository for students.
+This repository is mostly intended to contain examples from class and serve as an example GitHub repository for students.

 Also, to use GitHub effectively in this class we require a rather particular way of setting things up.
 Below I outline how you can setup two repositories: one private and one public.